mape-maker/mape-maker/README.rst

     python -m mape_maker -xf "mape_maker/samples/wind_total_forecast_actual_070113_063015.csv"

 This is real data from CAISO with negative values that mape_maker treats as zero.
 The presence of many low power values makes it difficult to exactly hit a target MAPE.
+So this particular example issues a lot of warnings, but does make pretty good scenarios anyway.
+(You will probably need to install some additional packages to make it work.
+Also, as of May 2024, it tested only on Python 3.9 and 3.10)

 Options
 ########################